The Indus Dictionary Project

 There is only one extant example of this Indus sign.

 The inscription refers to a devotee or student of yoga.
-This suggests that the symbol might have been a play on words and read as: long stretch.
+This suggests that the symbol might have been a play on words and could be read as 'long stretch'.

 Roughly Ten Units: Lynn Fawcett, 2019.